jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ![depth-first-search](./images/depth-first-search.png)

 #### Properties
-Per-haps  the  most  basic  property  of  depth-first  search  is  that  the  predecessor  sub-graph `G_p` does  indeed  form  a  forest  of  trees,  since  the  structure  of  the  depth-first trees exactly mirrors the structure of recursive calls of `depthFirstSearchVisit()`.That is, `u = v.p` if and only if `depthFirstSearchVisit(v)` was called during a search of `u`’s  adjacency list.
+Perhaps  the  most  basic  property  of  depth-first  search  is  that  the  predecessor  sub-graph `G_p` does  indeed  form  a  forest  of  trees,  since  the  structure  of  the  depth-first trees exactly mirrors the structure of recursive calls of `depthFirstSearchVisit()`.That is, `u = v.p` if and only if `depthFirstSearchVisit(v)` was called during a search of `u`’s  adjacency list.
 Additionally,  vertex `v` is a descendant  of vertex `u` in the depth-first forest if and only if `v` is discovered during the time in which `u` is gray.

 Another important property of depth-first search is that discovery and finishing times have __parenthesis structure__.
 If we represent the discovery of vertex `u` with a left parenthesis __“(u”__ and represent its finishing by a right parenthesis __“u)”__, then the  history  of discoveries  and finishings  makes a well-formed  expression  in the sense that the parentheses are properly nested.